 Like depression, seasonal affective disorder is not something that can be determined by a simple test like a blood sample.
-A diagnosis rather involves talking to a health professional who will ask you a series of questions about your health and personal life history.
+A diagnosis instead involves talking to a health professional, who will ask you a series of questions about your health and personal life history.

 Why does summer trigger depression for me?

-The exact reason some people become sad based around the seasons is not fully understood, and summer-induced SAD is far less researched than its winter based cousin.
+The exact reason some people become sad based around the seasons is not fully understood.
+And summertime SAD is far less researched than its winter-based cousin.

 Biological research around wintertime seasonal affective disorder theorises that it has to do with the ways sunlight affects the brain’s creation of the hormones serotonin and

 By: Allan Ajifo

 melatonin.
 Between them these chemicals affect sleep, appetite, and moods.
 But does this hold true for summer time SAD?

 A theory which might be more likely to also cause the summertime variety is that SAD relates to your circadian rhythms, an internal clock that also regulates energy and moods.